-> Ecards can be adapted and designed to suit your preferences.
+> eCards can be adapted and designed to suit your preferences.
 You can play around with the design and make it more personalised for your business.

-> Ecards cost a lot less than having designers and printers work on a hard copy.
+> eCards cost a lot less than having designers and printers work on a hard copy.

-> Corporate Christmas ecards can also be sent out at a specific time.
+> Corporate holiday ecards can also be sent out at a specific time.
 You can arrange your timing to have the most impact based on your customer demographic, and even link the ecard to an upcoming promotion.

 > Gone are the days of Christmas cards getting lost in the post.
 With hard copy Christmas cards, you are always at the whim of the postal service – switching to an ecard will guarantee that your recipient will receive your message.

 We hope that you enjoyed reading this article about Christmas cards.
 Whether it’s for your business, or even for personal use – we offer an extensive range of services when it comes to superb ecards.
 Be sure to check out everything we can offer you over on the eCard Shack website today.